 A locksmith by trade, Kane Dunn is now opening doors into the exciting and ever-changing world of Information Technology.

-Kane has almost completed Otago Polytechnic’s Certificate in Information Technology (Level 4), which he will use as a springboard to studying a Bachelor of Information Technology.
+Kane completed Otago Polytechnic’s Certificate in Information Technology (Level 4) and used it as a springboard to the Bachelor of Information Technology.

 “I turn 31 soon and have a couple of kids, so the certificate was a bit of a feeler to see how I’d go.